 About the project

-The SOLBAT project makes up one of 4 parallel 'Fast Start' projects funded by the Faraday Institution.
-Started in March 2018 and recently extended until April 2023 it is a collaboration lead by The University of Oxford, with six other university partners and nine industrial partners, to break down the barriers that are preventing the progression to market of solid-state batteries, that should be lighter and safer, meaning cost savings and less reliance on cooling systems.
+The SOLBAT project makes up one of the Faraday Institution's 4 parallel 'Fast Start' projects.
+Started in March 2018 and recently extended until April 2023 it is a collaboration lead by The University of Oxford, with five other university partners and nine industrial partners, to break down the barriers that are preventing the progression to market of solid-state batteries, that should be lighter and safer, meaning cost savings and less reliance on cooling systems.

 The ambition of this project is to demonstrate the feasibility of a solid state battery with performance superior to Li-ion in EV applications.
-With Oxford, university partners will include the University of Liverpool, University of Glasgow, University of Strathclyde, University of Cambridge, University College London, and the University of St. Andrews.
+With Oxford, university partners will include the University of Liverpool, University of Sheffield, University of Cambridge, University College London, and the University of St. Andrews.

 We have identified the four major barriers facing all-solid-state batteries where a lack of fundamental understanding is blocking progress.